sejungkwak/connect-4/README.md

 - Colour Scheme

-  The best-known version of the physical game set which has been produced by [Hasbro](https://shop.hasbro.com/en-us/product/connect-4-game:80FB5BCA-5056-9047-F5F4-5EB5DF88DAF4) uses 3 colours: blue for the grid, yellow and red for discs.
+  The best-known version of the physical game set that has been produced by [Hasbro](https://shop.hasbro.com/en-us/product/connect-4-game:80FB5BCA-5056-9047-F5F4-5EB5DF88DAF4) uses 3 colours: blue for the grid, yellow and red for discs.
 I have followed this colour convention with my own interpretation using [Canva](https://www.canva.com/) > Create a design > Logo > Styles and the colour picker.

   ![Colour Scheme](documentation/colour-scheme.png)